isaac-mason/recast-navigation-js/packages/recast-navigation-core/README.md

-# @recast-navigation/core
+# recast-navigation

-A wasm port of the Recast/Detour library.
+A WASM port of the Recast & Detour pathfinding libraries.

 ## Development Guide